 How to stop a panic attack

-An introduction to stopping panic attacks
+How to deal with panic attacks

-Tip 1 - Breathe slowly
+1. Breathe slowly

-This is the first thing you should remember because once your breathing becomes too fast it will become more difficult to control.
-Breathe in as deeply as you can, counting slowly to 3 (as in 3 seconds) and then breathe out to a count of between 5 and 8.
+Close your eyes, breathe in as deeply as you can, counting slowly to 3 (as in 3 seconds) and then breathe out to a count of between 5 and 8.
 Do this as slowly as possible.
 Pursing your lips will make this easier to do.
 Holding your hands to your stomach can also help you control your breathing and make you more aware of how rapid your breaths are.

 When you hyperventilate, the level of carbon dioxide in your blood goes down, affecting the function of your muscles and nerves.
 This gives rise to the symptoms of tingling and muscle cramps.
-Breathing into a bag increases the amount of carbon dioxide you take in and helps bring levels in your blood back up.
+Breathing into a bag helps to increase the amount of carbon dioxide you take in and helps bring levels in your blood back up to normal.

-Tip 3 - Relax your muscles
+2. Relax your muscles

-Tip 4 - Try to pretend nothing is wrong
+4. Try to pretend nothing is wrong

 As panic attacks come about as a result of the ‘fight or flight’ instinct’; by trying to carry on as normal, you will be giving your body signals that there is no need to panic as there is no imminent danger.
 Although it can seem hard at the time, by convincing your body that there is nothing about to attack you, it will stop producing the stress chemicals into your bloodstream, allowing you to recover more quickly.
 If you expect the panic attack to end quickly it is likely to, so always think positively.

 Whilst trying not to panic about the panic is often helpful at the time, acceptance is also important.
 It can be useful to recognise the signs of an oncoming panic attack, so you can best apply and focus all your attention on the techniques that work best for you.